-The mood is shifting as advocates begin to recognize the winning the transit referendum is not just theoretically plausible, but is a realistic likelihood.
+The mood is shifting as advocates begin to recognize that winning the transit referendum is not just theoretically plausible, but is a realistic likelihood.
 However, as in any electoral process, the outcome is never secure until voting day.
 That means that advocates and supporters will have to mobilize strategically to get us to ‘Yes’.
-As a community organizer with a background in policy, communications, and media relations, here’s ten tactics advocates will need to use to win the referendum:
+As a community organizer with a background in policy, communications, and media relations, here’s twelve tactics advocates will need to use to win the referendum:

 1. Stay on message

 As I’ve argued in a previous article, we don’t need to sell the benefits of transit as the public already gets it.
 As a result, this referendum is quite simple – it’s a basic transaction.
 Citizens contribute money and in return they receive the following improvements over the next ten years.
 In other words, if you want the improvements, you’ll vote ‘Yes’.
 This is the ‘unique value proposition’ or the sales pitch.
 Tell voters what they get.

 The Broadway subway, Surrey LRT, 11 new B-Lines, a new Pattullo Bridge, a third Seabus.
 In ten years.
 That’s the sale, those are the key deliverables.